We Love —

 - Heading into the city to explore Gamla Stan’s effortlessly chic bars and treasure troves of vintage finds.

-- Sipping an evening cocktail as the city glows below on the hotel's rooftop bar.
+- Sipping an evening cocktail as the city glows below at the hotel's rooftop bar.

 Customer reviews —